The Sky on 28 May 2020 at 10.00pm (San Francisco)

 Welcome, this is your map set for your observing location.

-Easily locate the main stars and planets, and observe that all the sky appears to rotate around the pole star!
+Easily locate the main stars and planets, and observe that all the sky appears to rotate around the Polaris, the North Star!
 So, the stars rise and set, and the appearance of the sky changes throughout the night...

 How to use outside: print this map, and place it over your head, directing "Northern Horizon" to the north.
 Compare to the real sky!

 Why the sky is constantly changing?

 - because of the movements of the Earth: